zenobio93/seat-docs/docs/guides/installation/installation.md

 <script src="https://asciinema.org/a/c0EM0kQnj86JkNX40TBdhA4Ua.js" id="asciicast-c0EM0kQnj86JkNX40TBdhA4Ua" async></script>

 Once the docker installation is complete, you should have SeAT available on the server, listening on port 8080.
-For more detailed docker related information, please refer to the [Docker](/guides/installation/docker/) section.
+For more detailed docker related information including configuring a web server with SSL support, please refer to the [Docker](/guides/installation/docker/) section.

 ## Installer (SeAT Tool)